Breyta

 Manage the API and runtime versions of App Service authentication

-This article shows you how to customize the API and runtime versions of the built-in authentication and authorization in App Service.
+This article describes how to customize the API and runtime versions of the built-in authentication and authorization in App Service.

 There are two versions of the management API for App Service authentication.
-The V2 version is required for the "Authentication" experience in the Azure portal.
-An app already using the V1 API can upgrade to the V2 version once a few changes have been made.
+The V2 version is required for the authentication experience in the Azure portal.
+An app already using the V1 API can upgrade to the V2 version after a few changes are made.
 Specifically, secret configuration must be moved to slot-sticky application settings.
-This can be done automatically from the "Authentication" section of the portal for your app.
+You can move secret configuration automatically from the Authentication section of your app on the portal.

 Update the configuration version